 Coconut oil has a long shelf life – up to 2 years.
 It is solid at temperatures below 24C (75F) and should not be stored in the fridge, but kept out of direct sunlight.

-Does it Matter What Type of Coconut Oil You Use?
+Which Type of Coconut Oil To Use?

 Both refined and unrefined coconut oils have their benefits.
 For cooking, both types of coconut oil can be used, but the low melting temperature of unrefined coconut oil means it is not good for frying foods.

 Not everyone loves the taste of coconut oil in their food, so refined coconut oil is more popular as it has little coconut taste.
 Saying that, virgin unrefined coconut oil has its place for taste in baking, smoothies, coffee, or tea.

 Unrefined virgin coconut oil is taken as a supplement with a daily recommended dosage of 1-3 teaspoons.